Wednesday Wealth Recap

 The Billionaire Mind

 Unfortunately, many of the 20th century’s greatest entrepreneurs have been disparaged by historians and the media.
-As Locke points out in The Prime Movers, if you mention the names Andrew Carnegie or John Rockefeller or Cornelius Vanderbilt to most people, they think “greedy robber barons who took advantage of their circumstances.”
+As Locke points out in The Prime Movers, if you mention the name Andrew Carnegie or John Rockefeller or Cornelius Vanderbilt to most people, they think, “greedy robber baron who took advantage of his circumstances.”

 They know nothing about the accomplishments of these men.
 What most people know, for the most part, is based on prejudices that prevent them from learning from these men and prospering.